Super Crispy Chicken Tenders

 • Italian: Swap out the paprika for grated parmesan cheese and ½ teaspoon of dried Italian seasoning.
 Serve with a squeeze of lemon juice.

 • Spices: Add spices like cumin, onion powder, curry powder, or use spice blends to kick up the flavor.
-I like to add 1 teaspoon of Taco Seasoning a Cajun spice blend.
+I like to add 1 teaspoon of taco seasoning, a Cajun spice blend.
 You could also add some dried herbs like oregano or basil, but I like to grind them until they are fine to mix better.
-A little cayenne pepper or chipotle powder add a nice heat for spicy chicken.
+A little cayenne pepper or chipotle powder adds a nice heat for spicy chicken.

 • KFC Secret Recipe: The addition of the spices that are used in my copycat KFC Potato Wedges recipe takes these chicken fingers over the top.